Psychologist Mary Ainsworth devised the Strange Situation procedure to test the quality of an infant's attachment to his mother. This article

 What is a secure attachment?

-According to the theories of John Bowlby (1988), a child is securely-attached if he is confident of his caregiver’s support.
+According to the theories of John Bowlby (1988), a child is securely-attached if she is confident of her caregiver’s support.
 The attachment figure serves as a “secure base” from which the child can confidently explore the world.

 Secure attachment is also associated with